Arcadia-Science/glial-origins/notebooks/README.md

 This README describes the analysis pipelines currently implemented by the notebooks in this repo.

+## General naming conventions

+Notebooks for running analyses are prefixed with a number based on their function, as described below.

+`1_` – notebooks for downloading files
+`2_` – notebooks for performing embedding of datasets `3_` – notebooks for analyzing cells of a single species and comparing to the same cells in a new embedding `4_` – notebooks for analyzing cells of multiple species in the same joint embedding

 ## Vertebrate adult brain analysis (Drer, Mmus, Xlae) using OrthoFinder
 Analysis of cells from three adult brain scRNA-Seq datasets from zebrafish, mouse, and frog (_Xenopus laevis_) using an OrthoFinder embedding.